 (photo credit: RAANAN COHEN/MAARIV)

-New banking regulation was put in place to prevent employees from having too much unsupervised access.
-The entirety of the banking system consolidated as Israelis lost faith in small banks and larger competitors bought them up.
+Extensive banking regulations were instituted to prevent employees from unsupervised access.
+Moreover, the banking sector consolidated as the Israeli public lost faith in small banks and larger banks bought them up.

 According to the terms of her parole Alon must meet with police once every two weeks, she is unable to leave the country until 2019, and she is barred from leaving the house starting at ten in the evening until six o'clock in the morning.
 She is also prohibited from contacting her brother for the next year.